Dr Beverley Ward

 The RCGP has issued guidance and has online learning modules on the management of depression in specific groups, including the elderly1 and those with a chronic illness.
 There may also be local CPD-accredited training for doctors who wish to update their skills and knowledge in this field.

-Not all those who commit suicide are depressed.
+Not all those who take their own lives are depressed.
 Other causes may include psychosis, personality disorder or physical illness.

 Types of cases